jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 - OS X Version: ex.
 10.7.3, 10.6.3
 - Homebrew Version: `brew -v`
 - PHP Version in use: stock-apple, homebrew-php stable, homebrew-php devel, homebrew-php head, custom
-- XCode Version: 4.4, 4.3, 4.0, 3 etc.
+- Xcode Version: 4.4, 4.3, 4.0, 3 etc.
-  - If you are on Mountain Lion `10.8.x`, please also upgrade to the latest XCode, 4.4.
+  - If you are on Mountain Lion `10.8.x`, please also upgrade to the latest Xcode, 4.4.
   - If using 4.3, verify whether you have the `Command Line Tools` installed as well
   - If on Snow Leopard, you may want to install the [`OS X GCC Installer`](https://github.com/kennethreitz/osx-gcc-installer/)
 - Output of `gcc -v`